HannahDadd/NewsAppsCodingChallenge/README.md

 ## Improvements

 Codebase is not perfect due to time constraint.
 Improvements could include giving the app an app icon.
+Due to time constraints, snapshot tests only pass on iPhone 11.

 ## Assumptions